coursera/coursera-labs/README.md

 ## Coursera Labs

 This repository provides resources for creating custom images on Coursera Labs.
 It includes files to build and run the (3) base images on Coursera Labs.
-This resource may be particularly helpful for those looking to add small modifications to the existing default images on Coursera Labs, which are included in this repository.
+This resource may be particularly helpful for those looking to add small modifications to the existing default images on Coursera Labs.
+You may also find it helpful to use these scripts to add a submit button for your own Jupyter Notebook images.

 ### Quick Start